calliope-project/calliope/docs/custom_math/customise.md

 Once you understand the [math components][math-components] and the [formulation syntax][math-syntax], you'll be ready to introduce custom math to your model.

-You can find examples of custom math that we have put together in the [][custom-math-example-gallery].
+You can find examples of custom math that we have put together in the [custom math example gallery][custom-math-example-gallery].

-Whenever you introduce your own math, it will be applied on top of the [base math][base-model].
+Whenever you introduce your own math, it will be applied on top of the [base math][base-math].
 Therefore, you can include base math overrides as well as add new math.
 For example, if you want to introduce a timeseries parameter to limiting maximum storage capacity: